Lilvamp237/Ithihaasa-Guru/README.md

 # 📜 ඉතිහාස ගුරු (Ithihaasa Guru)

-**Ithihaasa Guru** is an advanced AI-driven educational platform developed at **General Sir John Kotelawala Defence University (KDU)** to automate the scoring and feedback process for open-ended questions on **Sri Lankan Colonial History**.
+**Ithihaasa Guru** is an advanced AI-driven educational platform developed to automate the scoring and feedback process for open-ended questions on **Sri Lankan Colonial History**.
 By integrating Large Language Models (LLMs) with structured knowledge graphs and textbook retrieval, the system provides students with accurate, evidence-based evaluations in the Sinhala medium.

 ---